pananton/busrpc-spec/busrpc.md

 ### `Exception`

-`Exception` is a structure representing busrpc [exception](#exceptions).
-Third-party implementations are allowed to add more fields the `Exception` structure, however, they should not modify the name of the type.
+`Exception` is a predefined structure representing busrpc [exception](#exceptions).
+Third-party implementations are allowed to add custom fields to the `Exception` structure, however, they should not modify the name of the type.
 For example, `Exception` for some API may look like this:

 ```
 // file api/busrpc.proto